 This webpage will contribute to a safe workplace and study environment during the Covid-19 outbreak and will be updated according to the current national and local regulations.

-UNIS has gathered all specific internal regulations regarding the Covid-19 pandemic in this PDF document that is updated at least weekly.
+UNIS has gathered all specific internal regulations regarding the Covid-19 pandemic in this PDF document that is updated regularly.
 Below you will find the general UNIS regulations according to subject.

 Infection prevention measures